 I hold a professional, personal and civil indemnity insurance and abide by and practice according to the ethical and good practice guidance of the BPS and HCPC.

 In my over 10 years of experience I have been privileged to work with people from many walks of life and have noticed that what most people seem to need, perhaps especially in those busy times, seemingly dominated by technology, is a bit of human connection, a little helping hand to make sense of life, be heard and be listened to- attentively, with an open ear and heart.

-In my private practice I currently work predominantly with issues around relationships, intimacy, anxiety, loneliness and isolation, self-esteem, depression, body image and eating disorders, stress and burn-out and a more general unease around existence.
-I provide clinical supervision and research mentoring for students and provide research supervision on a freelance basis and as part of the New School of Psychotherapy and Counselling.
+In my private practice I currently work predominantly with issues around relationships, intimacy, anxiety, depression, loneliness and isolation, self-esteem, body image and eating disorders, gender identity, stress and burn-out and a more general unease around existence.
+I provide clinical supervision for individuals and groups and offer research supervision for doctoral students on a freelance basis and as part of the New School of Psychotherapy and Counselling.

 When working as a psychological therapist in a charity in East London, I had the opportunity to work with both long- and short term clients from all walks of life from the age of 20-65, with a variety of presenting issues, ranging from anxiety, depression, sexuality, bereavement and loss, eating/body image, abuse, drugs and alcohol issues to social isolation, low self esteem and a lack of sense of meaning (Claremont, 2010-2012).

 It was there that I also facilitated a Psychotherapy group for people aged 55+ for a year, as with the individual clients within an existential- phenomenological setting.

 Unlike most substance use related therapies, I had the opportunity to work with recovering drug users in an existential phenomenological setting as part of their recovery treatment.
-The work I did and the struggles faced by my clients inspired me to write my doctorate thesis on the personal experience of recovery utilizing Interpretative Phenomenological Analysis (IPA) (Lifeline UK, 2011-2012).
+The work I did and the struggles faced by my clients inspired me to write my doctorate thesis on the experience of recovery utilizing Interpretative Phenomenological Analysis (IPA) (Lifeline UK, 2011-2012).

 In my professional training I have also been privileged to be able to see primary school children aged between 5-10, within a school setting, as both long- and short term clients (Place2Be, 2009-2010).